 Court Officers also have to be consistent in applying policy and procedures.
 The ability to learn and operate equipment and computer systems correctly is also a very important part of the role.

-For vacancies in the Department see the iworkforNSW website
+For vacancies in the Department see the iworkforNSW website or DCJ careers website.

 For further information about joining the Sheriff's Office follow the link to view a video on Sheriff Recruitment.